How to integrate Mailchimp using Microsoft Fabric

 Download Power BI On-premises data gateway

-Follow these steps how to configure On-premises data gateway in Standard mode:
+Follow these steps to download, install, and configure the gateway in Standard mode:

-1. Install On-premises data gateway (standard mode) and sign-in:
+1. Download On-premises data gateway (standard mode) and run the installer.

-2. Register a new gateway (or migrate an existing one):
+3. Select Register a new gateway on this computer (or migrate an existing one):

 Registering or migrating on-premises data gateway standard

-3. If you are creating a new gateway, name your gateway, enter a Recovery key, and click Configure button:
+4. Name your gateway, enter a Recovery key, and click the Configure button:

 Naming on-premises data gateway standard